Make Your Resume Rock

 The most important thing to know about resumes is that 95% of what people worry about doesn’t matter - fonts, paper stock, etc. That’s because a resume is usually only consumed by two entities:

-- An Applicant Tracking System (ATS) that just applies an algorithm to grade your words: Do you have the right keywords that line up with the job?
-If so, nothing else matters.
+- An Applicant Tracking System (ATS) that applies an algorithm to grade your words: Do you have the right keywords that line up with the job?
+That's the key.

 - A recruiter who spends, on average, seven seconds reading each resume.
-So he doesn’t have time to grade you on aesthetics, he just needs to know whether you fit his mental model for the job.
+So they doesn’t have time to grade you on aesthetics, they just need to know whether you fit their mental model for the job.

 So to make sure you focus on what actually matters, grab the Shift template and then focus on these two points: